-Other regulatory entities include state agencies with statutes covering tissue banking.
+Other regulatory entities with authority over our products and operations include state agencies enforcing statutes and regulations covering tissue banking.
 Regulations issued by Florida, New York, California and Maryland will be particularly relevant to our business.
 Most states do not currently have tissue banking regulations.
 It is possible that others may make allegations against us or against donor recovery groups or tissue banks about non-compliance with applicable FDA regulations or other relevant statutes or regulations.

 Allegations like these could cause regulators or other authorities to take investigative or other action, or could cause negative publicity for our business and the industry in which we operate.